HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 It's also important that we have the list ([ ]) around ```{{places|safe}}```—all of the features must be as a list.

-In summary, you've taken each data entry from django, fitted it into the applicable GeoJSON format, given the formatted data a name to talk about upon the relevant template's load, then told Mapbox to populate the map with a FeatureCollection of the information we're calling by that same name.
-But all of this has been just to establish the django data as a distinct (properly-formatted) data source. next, we have to add it to a layer!
+In summary, you've taken each data entry from Django, fitted it into the applicable GeoJSON format, given the formatted data a name to talk about upon the relevant template's load, then told Mapbox to populate the map with a FeatureCollection of the information we're calling by that same name.
+But all of this has been just to establish the Django data as a distinct (properly-formatted) data source. next, we have to add it to a layer!

 ## Step 5: Add Visual Data to a Layer
 From here on, I'll include the information to turn the data about each point into circles of varying size and color [using mapbox stops](https://www.mapbox.com/help/how-map-design-works/) but some bits of this may be modified and extended as needed (for example, the QMH project also hooks the circle generation up to a date slider, etc.).
 But no matter what you do, you first have to append data to a layer, as so: